teknosains/Autocomplete/README.md

 ```

 ### Disclaimer
-Code 100% written by AI Claude.ai by @anthropics
+Code 100% written by AI Claude.ai by @anthropics.
+Some areas might need more improvement and testing